Skip to content

 Custom events appear in the dashboard only after registration as Goals.
 Site Settings → Goals → + Add Goal.
 Three goal types:

-/thanks,/blog/**) - Custom event goal — exact event name match, case-sensitive
+• Custom event goal — exact event name match, case-sensitive

-- File download / Outbound link — auto-detected if the corresponding tracker variant is loaded
+• File download / Outbound link — auto-detected if the corresponding tracker variant is loaded

-Revenue tracking: the three-field payload
+Revenue tracking: the two-field payload

 The revenue object accepts exactly two fields: